hunzikp/map-classification/README.md

 Next, we load two training images, which were created "by hand" using GIMP.
 The first image ("data/iraq_train1.png") simply contains largely arbitrary extracts of the target map.
-The second one is a duplicate of the first, but all pixels to be identified in the classification routine are marked with a special color.
+The second one is a duplicate of the first, but all pixels to be identified in the classification routine are marked with an identification color.
-In this case, a perfect green (RGB=[0, 255, 0]), which is never observed in the target map.
+In this case, the identification color is a perfect green (RGB=[0, 255, 0]), which is never observed in the target map.
 These images provide the training data for the classification routine.
-Once a model is fit using these training data, it may be used to classify any map employing the same coloring scheme.
+Once a model is fitted using these training data, it may be used to classify any map employing the same coloring scheme.

 ```python
 # Load training images